 How are we doing?

-Hawaii Island led the state with 54.2 percent of customer electricity use coming from renewable resources in 2016.
-Maui County, including Molokai and Lanai, recorded 36.9 percent and Oahu achieved 19.4 percent of electricity used from renewable energy.
+Hawaii Island still led the state with 44 percent of customer electricity use coming from renewable resources in 2018.
+Maui County, including Molokai and Lanai, recorded 38 percent and Oahu was 22 percent, up from 21 percent in 2017.

-The achievement far exceeded Hawaii’s 2015 RPS goal of 15 percent and came from the use of a diverse mix of renewable sources, including waste-to-energy, biomass, geothermal, hydro, wind, biofuels and solar, both utility-scale and customer-sited rooftop systems.
+We are well on our way to achieving the next mandated RPS milestone, 30 percent by 2020, which comes from the use of a diverse mix of renewable sources, including waste-to-energy, biomass, geothermal, hydro, wind, biofuels and solar, both utility-scale and customer-sited rooftop systems.